smill3r/chat-zeromq/Client/README.md

 # Run the project

-To run the chat project, run the following command on the project root:
+To run the chat application, run the following command on the project root:

 ### `npm start`